ivsg-psu/FieldDataCollection/README.md

       Spatial Coordinate System of Simulator
       </a>
       <br>
-      This wiki page in the Traffic Simulation repo presents the coordinate systems for describing a point on the surface of the earth, compare the accuracy of various calculations using these coordinate systems, and provide the rationale for choosing a specified sequence of these coordinate systems (with the associated transformations) in the simulation environment built for the NSF CPS “Forgetful Databases” project.
+      This page in the Traffic Simulation repo presents the coordinate systems for describing a point on the surface of the earth, compare the accuracy of various calculations using these coordinate systems, and provide the rationale for choosing a specified sequence of these coordinate systems (with the associated transformations) in the simulation environment built for the NSF CPS “Forgetful Databases” project.
     </li>

   </ul>